Add a Blocks Site Widget Extension in the CLI

 The CLI displays a menu of extensions to generate.
 Select Site Widget and press enter, then select Blocks and press enter.

-The first time you run this command, it configures your project's integration with Blocks behind the scenes and creates a widget in Blocks.
+The first time you run this command, the CLI configures your project's integration with Blocks behind the scenes and creates a widget in Blocks.
 It then displays instructions on how to finish setting up the extension.

-, then press ’B’.
-The Blocks Editor will open in a new tab.
+3. Run npm run dev, then press ’B’.
+The Blocks Editor opens in a new tab.

-Design the UI for your widget in Blocks, then click Sync to sync your design to your local code files.
+4. Design the UI for your widget in Blocks, then click Sync in Blocks to sync your design to your local code files.

-Upon completion, the extension files will be created in your project’s directory with the following structure:
+Upon completion, the extension's files are added to your project’s directory with the following structure:

 Your widget's UI is managed in Blocks, and its code is managed in the CLI.